|Jermaine Jones vs Germany at the 2014 WC Finals|

 FW: Willy Roy (USA)

-Born in Germany, Roy's family moved to the US when he was small.
+Roy's family moved to the US from Germany when he was small.
 In 1967, he joined the newly established Chicago Spurs of the NPSL.
 At the time, Roy was one of only eight U.S. citizens in the league.
 He was the NPSL All Star team and being named Rookie of the Year.
-A year later, NPSL merged with NASL.
-The Chicago Spurs became Kansas City Spurs.
+A year later, Chicago Spurs became Kansas City Spurs in NASL.
 He later played with St Louis Stars and Chicago Stings.
 Capped 20 times.
 He scored 6 goals in the 1974 WC Qualifying matches, a record until Earnie Stewart broke it in 2001.

 ST: David Wagner (USA)

 Wagner grew up in Germany.
-He played for many clubs in Germany.
 With Schalke 04, he was a member of the team that won the UEFA Cup in 1996-1997.
-Over at the club, he met teammate Thomas Dooley, who started his path to become an American citizen.
+His club teammate Thomas Dooley helped him to become an American citizen.
 He joined the US squad in 1996.
-However, after a match against Canada, Canad protested that Wagner was an ineligible player due to the fact he played for Germany at the youth level.
+However, after a match against Canada, Canada protested that Wagner was an ineligible player due to the fact he played for Germany at the youth level.
 FIFA later cleared his status.

 Wegerle was born in South Africa.
-He notably played in the English Premier League for Queens Park Rangers, Blackburn Rovers and Coventry City, and in the Football League for Chelsea, Swindon Town and Luton Town.
-He made appearances in the United States for Tampa Bay Rowdies, Tacoma Stars, Colorado Rapids, D.C.
-United and Tampa Bay Mutiny.
-Wegerle is one of two players who played in both the NASL and MLS; the other is Hugo Sánchez.
-Wegerle gained his US citizenship in 1991, after being eligible through his American wife.
+He notably played in England for Queens Park Rangers, Blackburn Rovers and Coventry City, Chelsea, Swindon Town and Luton Town.
+In the US, Wegerle is one of two players who played in both the NASL and MLS.
+Wegerle became a US citizen in 1991.
 He was capped 41 times.
-He went to the 1994 and 1998 WC Finals.
+He went to the 1994 and 1998 World Cup Finals.

 ST: Erwin Kostedde (Germany)

-Kostedde was the son of an American serviceman stationed in Germany.
-He was the first Balck player ever capped by Germany.
+Erwin Kostedde was the son of an American serviceman stationed in Germany.
+He became the first Black player ever capped by West Germany in 1974 during a Euro Qualifier.
 He spent his professional in France, Belgium and Germany.
+His longest spell was with Kickers Offenbach, where he played from 1971 to 1975.
 He was the top scorer in the Belgian League in 1970–71 and in Ligue 1 in 1979–80.
 He only earned 3 caps for Germany.

 Kenneth Kronholm, Royal-Dominique Fennell, Michael Mason, Gedion Zelalem, Orest Banach, Andrew Wooten, Jerome Kiesewetter, Terence Boyd, Danny Williams.